jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

 windows requirements
 #################################################################################

-If you are using a Windows_ computer, try :ref:`how to install Windows Subsystem Linux on Windows`.
-If installing `Windows Subsystem Linux`_ does not work, use :ref:`how to make a python test driven development environment on Windows without Windows Subsystem Linux` instead of this chapter
+* If you are using a Windows_ computer, :ref:`install Windows Subsystem Linux<how to install Windows Subsystem Linux on Windows>`
+* If you cannot :ref:`install Windows Subsystem Linux<how to install Windows Subsystem Linux on Windows>`, you can still :ref:`make a Python Test Driven Development Environment on Windows without Windows Subsystem Linux<how to make a python test driven development environment on Windows without Windows Subsystem Linux>` instead of this chapter

 linux/Windows Subsystem Linux requirements
 #################################################################################